norbibi/Golem_Blender_Render/README.md

 **6] Notes:**

 - Refreshing page abort current render job (if running).
-- Global timeout above 5h enable mid-agreement wich seems to have a bug, so don't use for the moment.
 - Your project frames (and Yagna log file) will be available in a subfolder (named and timestamped) of outputs directory.